Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Believe me, this function is worth its weight in gold and I’ve found it so handy I only really use the paper map as a backup these days.
+This feature is worth its weight in gold and I’ve found it so handy I only really use the paper map as a backup these days.

 That being said, I’d never venture on a hike without a paper map in my bag as mobile phones have a big downside in that their batteries run out, whereas you’ll always be able to use a paper map.

-If you like the sound of using OS Maps on your mobile device you can subscribe to their premium service which gives you access to every single map for around £25 a year.
+If you like the sound of using OS Maps on your mobile device you can subscribe to their premium service which gives you access to every single map of Britain for around £25 a year.
 Considering the paper maps are around £10 each it’s a bit of a bargain.

 Ordnance Survey also sell an all-in-one GPS maps device which is ruggedized, has a 30-hour battery life, supports multiple satellites and includes every OS map of Britain at no extra cost.
 I’ve seen one and have decided I must have one.
-As soon as my other half give me the go-ahead that is.
+As soon as my other half gives me the go-ahead that is.

-Alongside your paper map, it’s recommended to purchase a compass and learn how to use it.
+Alongside your paper map it’s recommended to purchase a compass and learn how to use it.
 There are a million places you can get a compass and they’re so cheap you might as well get one to throw in your bag as they weigh virtually nothing and take up a tiny amount of space.